trizist/aistudio-samples/deep-learning-in-ais/text_generation/README.md

 3. Create Training Batches for divide the dataset into smaller, manageable groups of data points that are fed into a machine learning model during the training process.
 4. Create the GRU Model.
 5. Train the model.
-- Train the model with the selected epochs
+- Train the model with the selected epochs.

 6. Generate the Predictions with the words 'Confidence' and 'Love'.
 The words can be changed.

 ### Optional: